risingwavelabs/risingwave/README.md

 ./risedev playground
 ```

 To build from source, you need to pre-install several tools in your system.
 You may use `./risedev configure` to configure compile settings.
-Please refer to [Contribution and Development Guidelines](CONTRIBUTING.md) for more information.
+Please refer to the [developer guide](docs/developer-guide.md) for more information.

-You may launch a RisingWave cluster and process streaming data in a distributed manner, or enable other features like metrics collection and data persistence.
-Please refer to [Contribution and Development Guidelines](CONTRIBUTING.md) for more information.
+You can launch a RisingWave cluster and process streaming data in a distributed manner, and enable other features like metrics collection and data persistence.
+Please refer to the [developer guide](docs/developer-guide.md) for more information.

 ### Your First Query

-To connect to the RisingWave server, you will need to [install PostgreSQL shell](./CONTRIBUTING.md#setting-up-development-environment) (`psql`) in advance.
+To connect to the RisingWave server, you will need to [install PostgreSQL shell](docs/developer-guide.md#set-up-the-development-environment) (`psql`) in advance.

 ```shell
 # Use psql to connect RisingWave cluster